Return to order: Gallery

-"The Seamstresses", Massimo Campigli, 1925.
+The Seamstresses, Massimo Campigli, 1925.
 Displays elements of modernism alongside classical aspects.

 A portrait by Felice Casorati, displaying very strong elements of classical influence.

 Still Life by Le Corbusier, 1920, which blends the geometric cubist style with classical techniques of shading and representation, as well as order and clarity.

-Still Life by Andre Derain, a forerunner of the fauvist movement.
+Still Life by André Derain, a forerunner of the Fauvist movement.